- TABLE OF CONTENTS

 There were also stinging nettles hanging over the sides of the trail, and I had to try to get by without letting any bare skin touch them.
 Animation is a skill that comes rather naturally after you live in Africa for a while.

-This photo looks exactly right except the path would have been more used.
+The above photo looks exactly right except the path would have been more used.
 This may actually be a game run.

 I was a mess, and then I hit the red dirt road.